hugoeditor/hugocms/readme.md

    e.g. apt install hugo
     or with tarball

-3. Run hugo new site <directory>
+3. Run hugo new site \<directory\>.
-   to set write permissions sudo -u <user> hugo new site <directory>
+   To set write permissions run sudo -u \<user\> hugo new site <directory>.
-   it should be noted that Hugo writes to the public subdirectory by default.
+   It should be noted that Hugo writes to the public subdirectory by default.

 4. Clone the repo into the 'static/edit/' directory, for example